 - While recognizing rights of student organizations, the university does not grant to organizations the right, expressed or implied, to speak for the university.

 - The activity of student organizations or their individual members, taking place off university-owned or controlled property, are entirely the responsibility of the student organization.
 The university accepts no responsibility for off-campus activities by allowing advertising of such activities on the campus.
-However, the university will not ignore any activity off-campus that reflects adversely on the university or the community.
+However, the university will not ignore any activity off-campus that reflects adversely on the university or the community and will investigate/adjudicate situations as necessary.

 - Activities of student organizations are subject to the provision of the university Facilities Use Policy.

-- Membership in an organization is limited to Sam Houston State University students, faculty and staff.
-The holding of offices is limited to registered SHSU students except when national regulations require that an office be held by a faculty member.
+- Membership in an organization is limited to Sam Houston State University students, faculty, and staff.
+The holding of offices is limited to currently enrolled SHSU students except when national regulations require that an office be held by a faculty member.
 Student membership in an organization must be no fewer than five.
 Membership is not denied to anyone on the basis of race, color, national origin, religion, sex, age, gender identity, gender expression, affectional or sexual orientation, or disability.
+Membership rosters on OrgLINK are required to be updated by student organizations on a semesterly basis.
+Failure to update rosters to accurately reflect membership will result in suspension of recognition for a stated period of time.

-- When an election is held in a registered student organization, the names of the new officers must be transmitted to the Department of Leadership Initiatives within three days after the election.
+- When an election is held in a recognized student organization, the names of the new officers must be transmitted to the Department of Leadership Initiatives within three days after the election via updating the organization’s page on OrgLINK.

 - Students who do not meet the minimum GPA requirements at the time of elections may not serve in a leadership capacity.
 In the event a student is elected to office without the minimum GPA requirements, the organization must hold a re-election immediately.
-Organizations not meeting the above requirements will be placed on probation and may have their recognized status revoked.
+Organizations not meeting the above requirements will be placed on probation and may have their recognized status revoked for a stated period of time.

 - Each recognized organization is expected to include within its constitution and/or bylaws officer eligibility requirements, which must at least match those required by the university.
 An organization may require additional academic requirements it deems appropriate to hold office or membership.